splintered-reality/py_trees/CONTRIBUTING.md

 Successfully collaborating on common problems is always an edifying experience that increases the desire to do more.

+## Development Environment

+Short of having a poetry environment of your own, you can make use of github's codespaces.

+Refer to the [README - Getting Started](../README.md#geting-started) for details.

 ## Pull Requests

 ### Before Submitting